THE NEXT BEST THING TO NATURAL TEETH.

 - Permanent tooth restorations are placed once osseointegration is complete.

 Immediate Restoration gives patients a new set of teeth that cannot slip, shift, or fall out, and it allows patients the freedom to eat, speak and smile with confidence.
 Results are immediate, so patients don’t have to worry about taking time off work or “laying low” while the restorations are being made.
 Drs.
-Bryant and Pavinee have mastered this procedure and can give new hope to denture wearers who want a strong, healthy and beautiful smile, all in one visit.
+Pavinee and Alvarado have mastered this procedure and can give new hope to denture wearers who want a strong, healthy and beautiful smile, all in one visit.

 Implant supported dentures (also called overdentures) are another option for patients who are missing multiple teeth.
 They are secured by two or more implants and are very different from the traditional dentures your parents or grandparents may have worn, which required adhesives to keep them in place.